 Web Content Filter

-MDM lets you control the contents that can be viewed by users on the Chrome on managed Chromebooks, using Web Content Filter.
+MDM lets you control the contents that can be viewed on the browsers of managed devices using Web Content Filter.
 Web Content Filter lets you Blocklist or Allowlist URLs as explained below:

-- Allowlisting: Only URLs added in this filter can be viewed by the user on Chrome, while all other URLs are blocklisted(restricted from viewing on the device browser).
+- Allowlisting: Only URLs added in this filter can be viewed on the device browser, while all other URLs are blocklisted(restricted from viewing on the device browser).

-- Blocklisting: URLs added in this filter cannot be viewed by the user on Chrome, while all other URLs are allowlisted(can be viewed on the device browser)
+- Blocklisting: URLs added in this filter cannot be viewed on the device browser, while all other URLs are allowlisted(can be viewed on the device browser)

 The table below explains the details to be specified in the Web Content Filter policy before associating it to devices/groups.